Charles-Brammer-Williams/academic-website/content/_index.md

       icon: r-project
       icon_pack: fab
       name: R
+    - description: As a social scientist I of course have lots of experience working with SPSS and IBM's internal language "Syntax" Specifically I have used its AMOS software to perform Structural Eqaution Modeling
+      icon: SPSS
+      icon_pack: custom
+      name: SPSS
     - description: It wasn't until I took experimental psychology in my sophomore year that I became obsessed with statistical methods.
       icon: chart-line
       icon_pack: fas